 HSBC Holdings plc is today holding an update on Group Strategy for investors and analysts at its London headquarters located at 8 Canada Square, Canary Wharf.
-Registration for webcast viewing of these presentations is available at the Investor update page.

 - Significant execution progress against the strategy outlined in May 2011